rackerlabs/docs-portal-onboarding-guide/docs/dashboard.rst

 #.
 Select **My Accounts**.
 The solutions dashboard displays.

-   Use the search bar or select the funnel icon to search or filter available account.
+   Use the search bar or select the funnel icon to search or filter available accounts.

+   Select an account to display additional details, if available.

     .. image:: /_static/img/solutions_dashboard.png
         :alt: **the solutions dashboard**